emryll/HandleExplorer/README.md

 https://github.com/user-attachments/assets/f405c4cd-e00a-4a25-95c5-0b2fcc7a9c91

 ## Features
+> New features and upgraded UI coming very soon...

 - Search for processes with filters
 - View objects accessed by a process
 - Search for handles by describing object access